 This will cause grease buildup that is hard to remove and will damage the surface.

 Second, the salt and phosphates that are commonly found in bacon fat can harm the seasoning layer.
-This grease layer must not be washed should not be washed with soap as it will break down the seasoning layer of griddle.
+This grease layer must not be washed should not be washed with soap as it will break down the seasoning layer of the griddle.

 Therefore, it’s important that you remove the accumulated oil and fat (preferably before you cook the second batch of food).